 HIV, AIDS, and Sexually Transmitted Infections

-Every 24 hours, an estimated 7,000 people are infected with HIV, and more than 1 million contract a sexually transmitted infection (STI).
-Currently, an estimated 33.3 million people are living with HIV, and in Sub-Saharan Africa—the region hit hardest by the pandemic—the majority of 15- to 24-year-olds living with HIV are female.
-Today, 23% of all people living with HIV are under age 24, while 35% of all new infections happen among people between 15 to 24 years of age.
+Every day, an estimated 5,700 people are infected with HIV, and more than 1 million contract a sexually transmitted infection (STI).
+Currently, an estimated 35 million people are living with HIV and in sub-Saharan Africa – the majority of 15 to 24 year olds living with HIV are female.
+While new cases have been reported in all regions of the world, approximately 68% are in sub-Saharan Africa.
+Today, 15% of all people living with HIV are under the age of 24, while 40% of all new infections happen among people under the age of 25.
 Clearly, the need for quality HIV, AIDS, and STI services is more important than ever.

 While HIV treatment is becoming more widely available in developed countries, such treatment still eludes many people living in the world’s poorest communities.
 Currently, health care systems in most of the developing world struggle to provide even the most basic health services.
 In these places, not only is medication often unavailable, but health care providers are not adequately trained to help clients prevent HIV or STIs or to treat or counsel men and women living with HIV or AIDS.
 Additionally, health workers often discriminate against people living with HIV and perpetuate the stigma surrounding HIV in their workplaces and communities.

 EngenderHealth is addressing these inequities in care by training healthcare providers, improving health services, and advocating for national policies that respond to the needs of people living with HIV.
 EngenderHealth is: